-Regular readers of this column will know that, though I love paella Valenciana, if I want to make my own I have to do it in the privacy of my own home with no Valencianos to witness me in the act.
-Valencia’s seriously believe you have to be Valencian to make a decent paella – It’s impossible, impossible, for a guiri (foreigner) to make a decent paella!
+##Though I love paella Valenciana, if I want to make my own I have to do it in the privacy of my own home with no Valencianos to witness me in the act.
+Valencians seriously believe you have to be Valencian to make a decent paella – It’s impossible, impossible, for a guiri (foreigner) to make a decent paella!
 Paella Valenciana is sacred, really.
-I even have a friend whose parents lived in Paris for many years and couldn’t get their Sunday paella to taste right, so when they came to Valencia for family holidays, or when friends from here were visiting them in Paris, they always took Valencia water with them, for the paella – And you cannot play around with a Paella Valenciana…It is always made with chicken and rabbit, and is nearly always eaten at lunchtime…
+I even have a friend whose parents lived in Paris for many years and couldn’t get their Sunday paella to taste right, so when they came to Valencia for family holidays, or when friends from here were visiting them in Paris, they always took Valencia water with them, for the paella.
+You cannot play around with a Paella Valenciana…It is always made with chicken and rabbit, and is nearly always eaten at lunchtime…

 This time, as we approached, there was a crowd of female cyclists in the narrow street in front of the restaurant, trying to secure their bikes to the bars of the windows of a building opposite.
 We were meeting B, who arrived at the same time as us, on the stroke of 10 am by the Miguelete- the cathedral bell.
-There were 21 cyclists – all Dutch.
-We left them to sort the bikes and entered, where we met 2 couples.
+We entered the ‘School of Rices’ where we met 2 couples.
 An English couple visiting Valencia for his birthday and two more Dutch ladies, sisters, in the city to chill…

-We had coffee whilst the group outside carried on trying to secure their bikes, but they suddenly moved off and Jaime – our tutor for the day (and joint owner and Commercial relations director) introduced himself and Juan, who was to be our translator for the day, and we were off.
+We had coffee as our tutor for the day introduced himself and Juan, who was to be our translator for the day, and we were off.

 We visited five of the markets 400 or so stalls to pick up the ingredients, including the azafran (saffron) where we learned all about this highly prized and hugely expensive aromatic.
-Then we made our way back to the restaurant to cook our paellas, but first we had to don our chef’s hat and apron – and latex gloves, because we would be cooking to Jaime’s expert instruction.
+Then we made our way back to the restaurant to cook our paellas, but first we had to don our chef’s hat and apron – and latex gloves, because we would be cooking with the chef’s expert instructions.
 Breaking, not chopping, the beans, podding the broad beans, grating the tomatoes.
 Whilst the ingredients which we had mixed (an enormous amount) of water reduced into a delicious caldo (stock) we took a break and were invited to almozar (eat elevenses).
-A delicious tortilla de patatas, which was a potato omelette which another of the chefs had been making while we cooked.
+A delicious tortilla de patatas, which was a potato omelette that another of the chefs had been making while we cooked.
 This was served with a large slice of Valencian tomato (they are surely the tastiest tomatoes in the world?) followed by clochinas al vapor (Steamed mussels) and served with a crisp and cool white wine.

-This is also a restaurant, Arroceria La Valenciana, and it had filled up nicely inside and out on the sunny terrace – well worth a visit just to eat, as the food looked great.
+This is also a restaurant and it had filled up nicely inside – well worth a visit just to eat, as the food looked great.
 There’s a presentation of a Diploma to say that we had successfully cooked a paella and that we were qualified to cook one for friends and family.
-I have purposely left a lot of the detail of our day out of this report, so that if you try it, and I strongly recommend you do, there will be enough surprises to make your day as enjoyable and memorable as ours. it is a really fun day run by a friendly and very enterprising team of professionals who obviously really enjoy what they are doing, and, judging from the other diners around us, this goes for the restaurant (La Valenciana) too.
+I have purposely left a lot of the detail of our day out of this report, so that if you try the tour and I strongly recommend you do, there will be enough surprises to make your day as enjoyable and memorable as ours.
+It is a really fun day run by a friendly and very enterprising team of professionals who obviously really enjoy what they are doing and, judging from the other diners around us, this goes for the restaurant too.

 +34 96 104 3540